Patrick Ness: Career

 Ness's first novel, The Crash of Hennington, was published in 2003, and was followed by his short story collection, Topics About Which I Know Nothing, in 2004.

 Ness's first young adult novel was The Knife of Never Letting Go.
 It won the Guardian Children's Fiction Prize in 2008.

 The book was followed by The Ask and the Answer, and Monsters of Men.
 Together, the three books make up the Chaos Walking trilogy.
 Ness has also written three short stories set in the Chaos Walking universe; the prequels "The New World" and "The Wide, Wide Sea", and "Snowscape", which is set after the events of Monsters of Men.
-The short stories are available as free-to-download e-books, and have been included in the 2013 UK print editions of the novels.
+The short stories are available as free-to-download ebooks, and have been included in the 2013 UK print editions of the novels.

-A Monster Calls originated with the Irish writer, Siobhan Dowd.
-Dowd had been diagnosed with cancer and was unable to complete the story before she died in 2007.
+A Monster Calls originated with the Irish writer, Siobhan Dowd, who had been diagnosed with cancer and was unable to complete the story before she died in 2007.
 Dowd and Ness shared an editor at Walker, Denise Johnstone-Burt, and after Dowd's death, Walker arranged for Ness to complete the story from her notes.
 Ness says his only guideline was to write a book he thought Dowd would have liked.
 Jim Kay was hired to illustrate the book, and the two completed the book without meeting.
 Ness won the Carnegie and Kay won the companion Kate Greenaway Medal, the first time one book has won both medals.

-On 7 May 2013, Ness was revealed to be the author of Tip of the Tongue, the May e-short featuring the Fifth Doctor and Nyssa as part Puffin's eleven Doctor Who e-shorts in honour of the show's 50th anniversary.
+Ness was the author of Tip of the Tongue, an e-short featuring the Fifth Doctor and Nyssa as part Puffin's eleven Doctor Who e-shorts in honour of the show's 50th anniversary, released on 23 May 2013.

 His fourth young adult novel, More Than This, was published on 5 September 2013.
 It later made the Carnegie Medal shortlist of 2015.

 The Crane Wife, Ness's third novel for adults, was published on 30 December 2014.

 In 2014, Ness delivered the keynote speech at the Children's and Young Adult Program of the Berlin International Literature Festival.

-The Rest of Us Just Live Here, was published 25 August 2015 in the UK, Ireland, Australia, and New Zealand, and 5 October 2015 in Canada and the United States.
+The Rest of Us Just Live Here was published 25 August 2015 in the UK, Ireland, Australia, and New Zealand, and 5 October 2015 in Canada and the United States.

 On 1 October 2015, the BBC announced that Ness would be writing a Doctor Who spin-off entitled Class.
 The resulting eight-part series aired on BBC Three's online channel toward the end of 2016.
 The BBC cancelled Class after one series.

 Release, was published on 4 May 2017, described by Ness as a "private and intense book" with more personal inspiration than any before it.

 In June 2021, Ness was said to be preparing a prequel script to the Napoleonic sea adventure movie Master and Commander: The Far Side of the World, based on the works of Patrick O'Brian.